How Comedy Works

 Sure!
 The secret to comedy is — hey, wait a minute, are you trying to get me to tell you for free?
 Damn, that almost worked, I was this close.
 (I’m holding two fingers next to each other.)

-I’ll give this much away; comedy works according to the principles of tension and resolution, pattern disruption, misdir-
+I’ll give this much away; all comedy uses the same principles: tension and resolution, pattern disruption, misdirection and surprise.

 Of course, those are the principles of every art form.
 But the specifics of comedy are unique, and the precision it requires is – at least to non-professionals – often unrecognized.
 In most dramas, changing a few words won’t have a huge effect.
 But in comedy, changing a word, even a syllable, can mean the difference between laughter and reactions ranging from hostile silence to physical violence.
 (Yes, once I was a stand-up.)